tado-mi/Relational_Database/README.md

 # showing off:

-**author:** Andrew Nyaisonga, Lusine Keshishyan / tado-mi

-**date:**   28 Nov 2017

-**use:**    free. credit when due is encouraged and appreciated

-# general

-the included closely follows the relational database described in [FOCS](http://infolab.stanford.edu/~ullman/focs/ch08.pdf). it is a hard coded implementation (spesific to the given database) with a significant amount of copy-paste. <br\>
+Code written by [Andrew Nyaisonga](https://github.com/AndrewNyaisonga) and [Lusine Keshishyan / tado-mi](https://github.com/tado-mi), implemented in November 2017.

+Following is a brute, hard-coded implementation of a Relational Database in C, for a course taken at the University of Rochester.
+It is made public to demonstrate a code sample by the authors, and for learning.
+We trust it will not be used to violate academic honesty policies.
+We followed the relational database described in [FOCS](http://infolab.stanford.edu/~ullman/focs/ch08.pdf).<br/>

-we implemented data structures of a **binary tree**, **linked list** (general) and a **hash table** (custom to each relation).
-As an independetly impleneted data structure, linked list stores an **int**, representing indeces. the data stored in a binary tree node is a linked list, corresponding to indeces of all the entries that belong in that node of the binary tree in the hash table.
+We implemented data structures of a **binary tree**, **linked list** (general) and a **hash table** (custom to each relation).
+As an independently implemented data structure, linked list stores an **int**, representing indeces. the data stored in a binary tree node is a linked list, corresponding to indeces of all the entries that belong in that node of the binary tree in the hash table.

 each of the implemented relation acts as a linked list as well, having a pointer to an 'object' of the same data type and is used to address collisions.